zachomedia/alerts-canada/README.md

 # Alerts Canada

+**This set of components is still in the early stages of development.**

 A set of components to receive, process and display alerts issued through the National [National Alert Aggregation & Dissemination System](https://alerts.pelmorex.com).

 The most common alerts issued through this system are weather alerts issued by [Environment Canada](http://ec.gc.ca).
 Other public safety agencies in Canada have the authority to issue alerts through the system.